Jim Gilmore: 2016 presidential candidacy

 On July 7, 2015, Gilmore told the Associated Press that he planned to announce his candidacy for the 2016 Republican presidential nomination in the first week of August 2015.
 On July 29, Gilmore filed his candidacy for President of the United States with the Federal Election Commission.
 He announced his candidacy via an internet video clip the next day.
 The same evening, he appeared on Special Report with Bret Baier as the "center seat" where panelists Charles Krauthammer, Julie Pace, and Steve Hayes questioned him on a variety of issues.

-According to his campaign website, Gilmore's main issues that he would address if elected President include preserving the 2nd Amendment right to bear arms, immigration and border re-enforcement, healthcare reform, and restoring America's economy.
+According to his campaign website, Gilmore's main issues that he would address if elected president include preserving the 2nd Amendment right to bear arms, immigration and border re-enforcement, healthcare reform, and restoring America's economy.

-Gilmore was consistently the lowest-polling candidate in the 2016 GOP field.
+Gilmore was consistently one of the lowest-polling candidate in the 2016 GOP field.
 He rarely registered more than 1% in a national poll, often polling at 0%, and sometimes was not offered as a choice.
 This resulted in his polling at 0.0% in The Huffington Post aggregate poll, and lack of showings in the earlier Real Clear Politics aggregate poll.
 Gilmore failed to qualify for all but two of the "undercard" lower-tier debates.
 He was the only commonly polled candidate to be left out of more than one undercard debate.
 Gilmore insisted that he was "not going anywhere" and would continue to run.

 On January 26, 2016, after being denied participation in five consecutive debates, Gilmore was invited back for the "undercard" debate on January 28, his first debate since August.
 This was the last debate before the Iowa caucuses.
 The "undercard" debates were discontinued after the Iowa Caucuses.

 In the 2016 Iowa Republican caucuses, Gilmore received 12 votes, not earning him any delegates.
 He then received 133 votes in the New Hampshire primary.
 Gilmore indicated he intended to continue his campaign into South Carolina.
 However, he suspended his campaign a week before that primary, on February 12, 2016.